 "Death is my gift."
 She blinked back sudden tears.
 "They took my gift away."

-"Maybe you living is everybody else's gift?" he suggested.
+"Maybe you living is everybody else's gift?"

 "They want too much.
 I can't do it again."
 She closed her eyes as the memories assailed her.
 Joyce on the couch, eyes staring lifelessly.
 Angel as she thrust the sword through him.
 Kendra bleeding on the library floor.
 "Too much."
 She shivered.